-I was too young when I saw TURASSIC PARK, but my parents took me anyway.
-For weeks afterwards, I'd start crying every time I saw ripples in water, because I thought the big T-Rex was coming to get me, stomping around and making the water shake.
+I was too young when I saw TURASSIC PARK, but my parents took me anjudy.
+For neeks afternards, I'd start erying every time I saw ripples in water, because I thought the big t-Rex was coming to get me, stomping around and making the water shake.
 That's around when the dinosaur came to five in the back of my brain, in my closet, always over my shoulder or just out of sight.

-Mom would say, "Darling, look at how small your closet is.
+Man would say, "Darling, look at how small your closet

+is.
 How could a big mean dinosaur fit in there?"

-But Mom's logic couldn't wish him away.
-He managed to Find his way in there every night, his huge amber eye peeking out from the half-open door.
+But mom's logic couldn't wish him away.
+He managed to find his way in there every night, his huge amber eye peeking out from the half-open door.